Ticho Parly: Biography

-In the summer of 1963, he made his debut at the Bayreuth Festival as Kunz Vogelgesang in Wieland Wagner's production of Die Meistersinger, with Anja Silja as Eva.
-In 1966 he returned for the leading role of Siegmund in Die Walküre and, two years later, portrayed Siegfried in Siegfried (which he also sang at the Salzburg Festival, under Herbert von Karajan) and Götterdämmerung.
+In the summer of 1963, he made his debut at the Bayreuth Festival as Kunz Vogelgesang in Wieland Wagner's production of Die Meistersinger von Nürnberg, with Anja Silja as Eva.
+In 1966 he returned for the leading role of Siegmund in Die Walküre and, two years later, portrayed Siegfried in both Siegfried (which he also sang at the Salzburg Festival, under Herbert von Karajan) and Götterdämmerung.
 These were his last appearances at Bayreuth.

 For the San Francisco Opera, he was seen in Die Frau ohne Schatten, in 1960.
-In his native Copenhagen, Parly sang in Fidelio (as Florestan, 1963), Der fliegende Holländer (as Erik, 1963), Tannhäuser (1964), Elektra (as Ägisth, 1966) and Boris Godunov (directed by Harry Kupfer, 1988).
+In his native Copenhagen, Parly appeared as Florestan in Beethoven's Fidelio, as Erik in 1963, as Tannhäuser in 1964, as Ägisth in Elektra in 1966 and in Boris Godunov in 1988, directed by Harry Kupfer.

-In 1965 Parly returned to New Orleans, for Tannhäuser, in Tito Capobianco's production.
+In 1965 Parly returned to New Orleans, for Tannhäuser in Tito Capobianco's production.
 The same year found him in Mexico City for the same opera, now with Montserrat Caballé.
-In 1966, he recorded a disc of Wagner excerpts for Deutsche Grammophon conducted by Peter Maag (published on Compact Disc in 2017, with previously-unpublished recordings of excerpts from Fidelio and Der Freischütz), and made his Covent Garden debut in Siegfried (with Hans Hotter and Sir Georg Solti) and returned for Tristan in Tristan und Isolde in 1973.
-In 1966, he performed in Fidelio at the Teatro Colón; the next year he sang Tristan there.
+In 1966, he recorded Wagner excerpts for Deutsche Grammophon conducted by Peter Maag and made his debut at the Royal Opera House in Siegfried (alongside Hans Hotter, conducted by Georg Solti, where he returned in 1983 to portray Tristan in Wagner's Tristan und Isolde.
+In 1966, he performed in Fidelio at the Teatro Colón in Buenos Aires, returning for Tristan there.

 In the summer of 1968 he made his debut at Bayerische Staatsoper in Tristan und Isolde, but the conductor, Joseph Keilberth, died conducting the second act and the performance was cancelled.